Arc and Firefox

 I installed a bunch of css themes and a ton of unnecessary extensions.
 I had a system that worked.
 I kept moving my Firefox profiles throughout my Linux journey.
 Then, one last time to macOS.

 I got my MacBook two years ago.
 Before than, I had never used any Apple products.
 While it was similar to Linux in some aspects, it also felt alien.
 When I installed Firefox and migrated my profiles, I encountered a bunch of problems with zero solutions.
 That's when I started looking at other alternatives.
-The first browser I wanted to try was Safari, I heard how Apple's own apps were the best ones a thousand time.
+The first browser I wanted to try was Safari because I've heard so many people talking about how Apple's own apps were the best ones to use.

 Safari did not stick with me, it was really hard to customize and installing extensions were unfathomably hard.
 The only good part was how fast it was.
 But in the end, I decided to stick with Firefox.
 I had solved a big portion of my problems and came to peace with the ones I wasn't able to solve.